 - Weak policy enforcement through “loose” configuration and security setup

 - Absence of cost/benefit or cost vs. demand analysis relative to pay programs

 Standard audits and management practices do not detect and deter all of the leakage.
 These forms of overspending are often so entrenched that they do not stand out as something new or unusual within the organization.

 Many employers do not know the magnitude of their unnecessary overspending or feel powerless to change it.
-Payroll Leakage has gone on so long it has become a de facto margin of loss within the labor budget.
+Payroll leakage has gone on for so long, it has become a de facto margin of loss within the labor budget.

 Payroll leakage is most evident where the approach to workforce spending has lagged significantly behind the latest developments in technology.

 - No tools to quantify the total impact of these costs

 - Missed opportunities to understand and influence the root causes

 - Over-reliance on back-end processes, reports and managerial approaches

 - No strategy akin to “supply chain” or “revenue cycle” management for labor spending